Lending Industry Faces Huge LIBOR-Related Costs Due to Bank Fraud

 1

 The scope of this astounding price-fixing scam—$300 trillion worth of securities are pegged to the LIBOR interest rate and affect billions of borrowers—should translate into a no-faith vote in the world’s largest banks, including Barclays, Bank of America, BNP Paribas, Citigroup, Goldman Sachs, HSBC, Royal Bank of Scotland, and UBS.
-In May 2015, five institutions, including JPMorgan Chase and Citigroup were fined roughly $5.7 billion combined, and four pleaded guilty to U.S. criminal charges over the currency market misconduct.
-A fifth bank, UBS, plead guilty to rigging benchmark interest rates, the U.S. Justice Department said, and more trials of traders are still pending.
+In May 2015, five institutions, including JPMorgan Chase and Citigroup, were fined roughly $5.7 billion combined, and four pleaded guilty to U.S. criminal charges over currency market misconduct.
+A fifth bank, UBS, pleaded guilty to rigging benchmark interest rates, the U.S. Justice Department said, and more trials of traders are still pending.

-In short, the financial services industry will now have to shoulder billions in accounting, borrower communications, servicing, re-pricing, technology and security changes just to accommodate the switch from LIBOR to a new and yet unnamed, benchmark that will cover loans on everything from cars and homes to personal, construction and corporate loans.
+In short, the financial services industry will now have to shoulder billions in accounting, borrower communications, servicing, re-pricing, technology, and security changes just to accommodate the switch from LIBOR to a new and yet unnamed benchmark that will cover loans on everything from cars and homes to personal, construction and corporate loans.

 (Since a replacement index has not been named, there are no reliable figures on how much it will cost to replace and recalculate the trillions in loans benchmarked to LIBOR.)